Universal Tool Calling Protocol (UTCP)

 With UTCP, integrating new tools into existing systems becomes straightforward.
 The protocol's descriptive approach means tools can be added without modifying existing infrastructure.

-Universal Tool Calling Protocol (UTCP) Use Cases
+Best Universal Tool Calling Protocol (UTCP) Use Cases & Applications

 Weather Service Integration